yunlianqk/HouckLabCodebase/+measlib/README.md

 The objects for instruments **must be named** as listed in the second column above.
 For E8267D generators and YOKOGAWA voltage sources, sweeping paramters can be scalar, row vector, column vector, or 2D array (see next section for details).
 For M9330A AWG's, `gateseq` and `fluxseq` can be an object array of [`pulsegen.gateSequence`](../+pulselib/README.md#class-pulselibgatesequence--handle); `measpulse` can only be a single object of [`pulsegen.measPulse`](../+pulselib/README.md#class-pulselibmeaspulse--handle).

-After setting up the parameters, call the `SetUp` and `Run` methods:

 #### Setting parameters
 The parameters can be scalar, row vector, column vector or 2D array.
 The result is shown in the code and table below.